cortex-lab/alyx/docs/index.rst

 Alyx is a database designed for storage and retrieval of all data in an experimental neuroscience laboratory - from subject management through data acquisition, raw data file tracking and storage of metadata resulting from manual analysis.

-Alyx is currently used in production at the `Cortexlab at UCL <https://www.ucl.ac.uk/cortexlab>`_.
+Alyx is currently used in production at the `Cortexlab at UCL <https://www.ucl.ac.uk/cortexlab>`_ and at the `International Brain Lab <https://www.internationalbrainlab.org>`_.

 Alyx is built using industry-standard tools (PostgreSQL_ and Django_) and designed to be interacted with using online webforms to enter and retrieve data manually, or with a documented REST API programmatically (using built-in functions in MATLAB_, Python_, and most other modern programming languages, or command-line tools such as curl_).